NineTailTeam/Genshin-Impact-Macro/Combat/Beidou/Dragon Strike/README.md

     Q: Beidou doesn't climb the enemy.
     A: Logitech: If you don't see a damage number pop up on screen, increase the second delay on the macro editor.
-        If you see a number pop up, increase the second delay
+        If you see a number pop up, decrease the second delay

+        AHK: If you don't see a damage number pop up on screen, increase the Swing Time.
+        If you see a number pop up, decrease Swing Time

     Q: I don't want Beidou to immediately plunge attack
     A: Use the No Plunge version of the macro